 The landscape of integration architecture is shifting as service-oriented and cloud-based architecture take the fore.
 To ensure success, enterprise architects and developers are turning to lighter-weight infrastructure to support more complex integration projects.
 The emergence of REST-based APIs and service-oriented cloud and mobile apps characterize a new style of application integration.
 This learning guide compiles a broad range of stories that together show the newest and most significant developments in integration architecture today.

 Since enterprise development offers little opportunity to work with green-field applications, "application developers" often act as "integration developers."
 The difficulty lies in overcoming silos and marrying new technologies with currently existing approaches.
 A proliferation of middleware tools adds to the challenge.
 Although users seek flexibility and ease of integration, a plethora of different middleware approaches can mean higher levels of complexity—not easy, flexible integration.
 "A more holistic approach to integration architecture starts with what currently exists in most organizations today—where you have silos of integration, expertise and knowledge," said Forrester's Ken Vollmer.
 He recommends forming centers of integration excellence to allow the diverse disciplines of application integration, process integration and data integration to come to together to support agile integrated deployments through planning, strategy and implementation.

-Gartner analyst: REST APIs gain added importance in application integration
+Gartner analyst: REST APIs gain added importance in application integration design

 As the Web and HTTP continue to march forward, REST principles increasingly influence API development, middleware and overall application integration. ''What we are seeing is that the design of APIs has become as important as the design of the user interface," said Daniel Sholler, Gartner vice president and analyst specializing in application architecture, integration and development issues.
 To achieve a more general approach to integration architecture, more APIs are supporting REST interfaces.